A Serious Betting Breakdown of the PDC Darts Masters

 The current number one player in the world, van Gerwen has been racking up championships on the PDC circuit à la Tiger Woods in the early 2000s.

-He’s going for his fourth consecutive Masters title and not surprisingly, Bookmaker believes he’s the man to beat.
+He’s going for his fourth consecutive Masters title and not surprisingly, one book believes he’s the man to beat.

 At -133, Mighty Mike is not only the favorite, but an odds-on favorite.